 What’s Next?

-For now, the debate over his political involvement will likely intensify, as both critics and supporters grapple with the larger implications of billionaires exerting their influence on American democracy.
+Given this predicament, the debate over his political involvements is likely to gain traction, as both critics and supporters grapple with the even larger implications of billionaires influencing American democracy in such unprecedented ways.

-Whatever the outcome, Musk’s unprecedented spending spree marks a new chapter in the role of money and tech in politics, raising questions about how the influence of the ultra-wealthy will shape future elections.
+Whichever way this election goes, Musk’s unprecedented campaign spending marks a new chapter in the role of money and tech in politics, and sooner rather than later, it will raise questions about how ultra-wealthy influence will shape future elections.

 stay connected with fact and us for more such news.